How to Become a Good SEO Expert

 Understanding How Search Engines Work

-Search engines are a lot more complicated than most people think.
-But once you have a basic understanding of how they work, you can use that knowledge to make your website more visible to search engines—and, therefore, more accessible for people to find.
+Search engines are more complicated than most people think.
+However, once you have a basic understanding of how they work, you can use that knowledge to make your website more visible to search engines—and, therefore, more accessible for people to find.

-Search engines always help users find the relevant information they need online.
-When you type a specific query, like “how to do technical seo?” into Google, the top results will be about how to do a technical seo audit and fix issues.
+Search engines help users find relevant information online.
+When you type a specific query, like “how to do technical seo?” into Google, the top results will be about how to perform a technical SEO audit and fix issues.

-They aim to help users find what they want online by ranking web pages based on keyword/query relevancy and popularity.
+They aim to help users find what they want online by ranking web pages based on keyword/query relevance and popularity.

 Crawling

-Crawling is the first step in the SEO process and involves a Google bot that searches for new pages and content on your site.
-A web crawler is an automated program that “crawls” around the internet, collecting data about what’s out there.
+Crawling is the first step in the SEO process and involves a Google bot that searches for new pages and content on your website.
+A web crawler is an automated program that “crawls” around the Internet, collecting data about what is available.

 Indexing

-Indexing is the process of adding a web page to the search engine’s database.
-The search engine will then crawl the page and collect information, storing that data in its index.
+Indexing is the process of adding a web page to a search engine database.
+The search engine then crawls the page and collects information, storing the data in its index.

-The more authoritative a website is by Google standards (i.e., high-quality content, white hat backlinks, good site structure, etc.), its ranking signal will be higher.
+The more authoritative a website is by Google standards (i.e., high-quality content, white hat backlinks, good site structure, etc.), the higher its ranking signal.
 The higher your website authority score, the better your chances of ranking well on Google results pages (SERPs).

 You can only become a successful SEO specialist by understanding the basics of Google Algorithm’s 200+ ranking factors.
-The main components of this algorithm are relevance, authority, and trust (RAT).
+The main components of this algorithm are relevance, authority, and trustworthiness (RAT).

 Relevance

-Relevance is the measure of how well a web page matches the needs of a user.
-It can be determined by informative content and meta tags, but the most crucial element is how closely that content relates to the search query.
+Relevance is a measure of how well a web page matches the needs of a user.
+It can be determined by informative content and meta tags, but the most crucial element is how closely the content relates to the search query.

-The search engine result set differs for each user based on their location, device type, and query terms used when searching.
+The search engine result set differs for each user based on their location, device type, and query terms used.

 A simple search for “best SEO agency” will yield different results on mobile or desktop devices for different locations.